archerja/ntt/README.md

 ### Configuration

-* Place ntt.py and songs in a folder.
+* Place ntt.py and music directory file (songs) in a folder.
 * Edit the song file, (default filename is "songs"), and enter the full path to your music folders containing your songs.